-5 Formally, a utility function exhibits risk aversion if the function is concave.
+&lt;sup>3 Formally, a utility function exhibits risk aversion if the function is concave.
 The degree of absolute risk aversion is defined as minus the ratio of the second derivative of the utility function and the first derivative.
 If we multiply this quantity by the argument of the utility function we obtain the degree of relative risk aversion.

-Another consequence of using an intertemporal framework is that we have to consider saving and investment decisions jointly.
-Consider a case where an individual can divide savings into riskless and risky assets (with higher expected return than the riskless asset).
 Will this individual save more than if only a riskless asset were available?
 This is relevant to assess the effects on saving decisions of financial innovation, such as the addition of new instruments.
 The answer depends on the structure of the individual's preferences, and in particular on this individual's prudence and risk aversion.
 If her prudence is sufficiently large relative to her risk aversion, the presence of a risky asset will increase saving.
-If not, the availability of a risky asset will reduce saving.6
+If not, the availability of a risky asset will reduce saving.